Karl-Horning/scalable-logo-library/README.md

 # Logos

+## Description

- A repo for SVG and PNG logos
+This repo contains the logos that I have collected.
+The logos are divided into SVG and PNG folders.